 Is the Black Hills Playhouse handicapped accessible?

 Yes!
 Please let us help you with any special needs or accommodations you might need.
+Fill out the form here or call the BHP Box OFfice at 605 255-4141 to discuss how we can help.
 Our historic site has some challenges but with advance planning and notice, we will do our best to make our guests with special needs feel welcome and comfortable during their visit.

 About the Weather